 How the UAE is turning challenges into opportunities

 Despite the many challenges currently facing the world, under the wise leadership of the country’s rulers, the UAE is continuing to grow and develop.
-The UAE welcomes people from all over the world and is seen as a safe and attractive country to work, live and invest in.
+The United Arab Emirates is a safe, desirable place to live, work, and invest.
+It welcomes visitors from all over the world.
 The UAE was ranked first in the world for COVID-19 vaccination rates (Our World in Data, 2021) and testing rates (Statista 2020).
 In 2021 Bloomberg ranked Abu Dhabi in first place and Dubai 6th for COVID resilience.
-The UAE is a global logistics hub and played a vital role in COVID-19 vaccine supply chain solutions through the HOPE Consortium of partners.
-With continuing research and development, the UAE is working to be ready for new challenges and emerging diseases.

 Life expectancy in the UAE is increasing but, as in other countries, so is the burden of chronic diseases such as cardiovascular and musculoskeletal diseases, and mental health issues.
 Responding to changing needs and expectations of its citizens and residents, the UAE’s healthcare system is shifting its focus to holistic, personalised and preventive care.
 Innovative technologies are being leveraged to provide integrated, value-based care to improve clinical outcomes and health indicators.